-Dallas' 10 Best Taco Spots — From Proven Standouts to Hidden Finds, This is Your Guide
+Dallas' 15 Best Taco Spots — From Proven Standouts to Hidden Finds, This is Your Guide

 Revolver Taco Lounge

 This Deep Ellum spot opened in 2017 in a small space with just 49 seats.
-Since then, it’s made its way to a permanent spot on the lists of best tacos circulating around Dallas.
+The popular taco lounge has expanded to a new storefront on Elm Street with outdoor seating, adding to its to-go space and intimate Purépecha tasting menu spot on Main Street.
 Owned by Regino Rojas, the corn tortillas are house-made and fresh as can be.
-Tacos are served on simple, single-colored plates, highlighting what really matters.
-The al pastor is the must-try here.
-For $8 you can try the Imported Monterey Cabrito, as seen on Bizarre Foods America, which has baby goat, oven roasted Michoacan-style birria, onion, cilantro and salsa.
+The al pastor taco is the must-try here.
+And although $12 may seem like a hefty price for a single taco, the octopus carnitas is worth it.
+Rojas was a James Beard Award Best Chef: Texas semifinalist this year for Purépecha.

 Mami Coco